-The introductory material will be followed by a few weeks on the sky as it appears from Earth and how it is measured.
+After introducing astronomy and modern cosmology in the first week we then consider the sky as it appears from Earth and how it is measured.
 We will consider the three basic coordinate systems used in astronomy and astrology, and we will also consider how the sky was measured by ancient peoples.
-The builders of Stonehenge and the ancient Maya were skywatchers and we will read most Anthony Aveni's book "Stairways to the Stars."
+The builders of Stonehenge and the ancient Maya were adept skywatchers and we will read most of Anthony Aveni's book "Stairways to the Stars."
 Aveni, who teaches at Colgate, is a prolific writer on ancient astronomy and one of the major contributors to the field of archeoastronomy.

 Upon completion of the course you should have a solid foundation in astronomy and a much better understanding of how the subject developed historically and where it is today.
 You will understand the astronomy of ancient cultures and how astronomy is used in mapping the sky.
 You will learn much about current topics in solar system astronomy and you should also find articles on astronomy in magazines like Scientific American and Discover much easier to read and understand.